Internal commercial for IT leader training.

 I created this lion character (who has a different name, depending on the global region in which he is featured) for child formula packaging.
 It really took off, and you can find his likeness leveraged in a million different advertising scenarios.
 But it all started with my original concepts.

-Here's a self-explanatory poster I designed for IKEA.
-The bar pattern was inspired by a motif that Reid Miles used on his Blue Note album covers (e.g., "Hub-Tones", "Shoutin'").
-Recently, it was shamelessly ripped off for "LaLa Land" collateral.
+Here are two posters I designed for IKEA’s HR department.
+The bar pattern on the open enrollment poster was inspired by a motif that Reid Miles used on his Blue Note album covers (e.g., "Hub-Tones", "Shoutin'").
+Some people might recognize the design being used for "LaLa Land" collateral, but I ripped it off first!

 I created hundreds — possibly thousands — of technical illustrations for SCTE’s training materials.
 Here are some of the more interesting device drawings.